 The letter of response is a vital element in the first stages of a claim.
 Whilst it is not binding in subsequent litigation, it sets out the key points you intend to rely on in defending the subsequent claim.
 It can also be a vital tool in avoiding litigation and entering substantive negotiations with the complainant, if that is your intention.

-Receiving a complaint of professional negligence is very serious.
+Being accused of professional negligence is a serious matter.
 There are various steps which need to be satisfied for any such complaint to gain any traction, but the earlier these complaints are dealt with, the less management time and pressure you will suffer in the long run.